 Lina Marcela Diaz-Gallo

-One of the principal projects that I developed, led to contribute to understand how gene-gene interactions are important for the genetic susceptibility and heritability of RA (pubmed:29967194).
-I have also been involved in multidisciplinary projects with pharmaceutical companies (i.e. Novo Nordisk and Pfizer) that aim to understand treatment response in RA (pubmed: 27532898).
-For different projects, I have performed also wet-lab experiments, such as ELISA, genotyping and DNA/RNA extractions.
+One of the principal projects that I developed, contributed to understand how gene-gene interactions are important for the genetic susceptibility and heritability of RA (pubmed:29967194).
+I am also investigating how more homogeneous subgroups of patients can be identify using different data layers (i.e. genetics, autoantibody profile, cytokines and clinical data).
+On other branch of my research line, I have contributed to explore the role of CD4+ T cells in RA (pubmed:29388193), which play a important part in the pathogenesis of the disease.
+I have also been involved in multidisciplinary projects with pharmaceutical companies (i.e. Novo Nordisk and Pfizer) which aim to understand treatment response in RA (pubmed: 27532898).
+For different aspects of the projects, I take part on the design and hands-on wet-lab experiments, involving different molecular and cell biology techniques such as DNA/RNA extractions, ELISA and flow cytometry.